Wellington Master's by Thesis Scholarship

 1) The Scholar shall be enrolled in a full-time postgraduate programme and shall abide by the statutes, policies and procedures of Te Herenga Waka - Victoria University of Wellington (the University).

 2) Recipients are required to accept their offer of scholarship within four weeks of the offer after which the scholarship offer will lapse.
 All offers are conditional upon the recipient being enrolled by the latest at the start of Trimester 2 the following year in a Master's degree by thesis.
 If a student has already been enrolled for a Master's degree by thesis more than three months at the time when the offer of a scholarship is made, the maximum length of tenure of the scholarship will be reduced at the discretion on the University Research Scholarships Committee.

-2) The Scholar will be expected to work full time on the research that is required to complete the qualification (please note that for the terms of this contract full time is considered to be at least 35 hours per week).
+2) The Scholar will be expected to work full time on the research (and, where required by the regulations for the qualification, the accompanying coursework) that is required to complete the qualification (please note that for the terms of this contract full time is considered to be at least 35 hours per week).

 3) The Scholar acknowledges that conferment of the postgraduate degree can be withheld if the Scholar is otherwise in breach of the University's statutes, policies and procedures or of this contract.

 4) Approval must be obtained from the University Research Scholarships Committee before any period of leave is taken, other than reasonable annual holiday leave.
 This includes any period the Scholar needs to spend overseas to undertake research relating to the approved programme or research.

 5) The Scholar must advise the Scholarships Manager immediately of any suspension or withdrawal from full time study in the approved programme or research, any change of supervisor, the date of submission of the Scholar's thesis and any change or address or telephone number.